VKCOM/kphp-polyfills/README.md

 ## How to install and use this package

+Note: polyfills will be available on packagist soon, making the installation a one-line command; for now, use this:

 * In a PHP project, create `composer.json` with the following contents (if exists, manually merge):
 ```json
 {